Company Interview Guide

 How many rounds are in a LinkedIn DE interview?+

 Typically 5 to 6: recruiter screen, technical phone screen, and 3 to 4 onsite rounds covering SQL, system design, coding, and behavioral.
 Some teams add a data modeling round.
-The process is similar to other large tech companies.
+The full process takes 3 to 5 weeks from first contact to offer.

 Does LinkedIn test Kafka knowledge directly?+

 Not always as a coding exercise, but Kafka concepts are central to system design discussions.
-Know partitioning strategies, consumer group rebalancing, exactly-once processing, and when to use Kafka Streams vs a separate processor like Flink.
+Know partitioning strategies, consumer group rebalancing, exactly-once processing, and when to use Kafka Streams vs a separate processor like Flink or Samza.

 What programming languages does LinkedIn use?+

 Java is the primary language for backend and data infrastructure.
-Python is used for analytics and scripting.
+Python is used for analytics, ML pipelines, and scripting.
+Scala appears in Spark jobs.
 For interviews, Python and Java are both accepted.
 SQL is tested in a dedicated round.

 How does LinkedIn's DE interview compare to Microsoft's?+